codewithdarkwa/codewithdarkwa/README.md

 ### Hi there 👋, my name is John Darkwa
-#### A passionate Mobile app developer, Full Stack delveloper and a Youtuber from Ghana
+#### A passionate Mobile app developer, Full Stack developer and a Youtuber from Ghana

-- 🔭 I’m currently working on a mobile application that offers small-scale finance firms a user-friendly and effective accounting software, with a well-crafted and attractive design.
+- 🔭 I’m currently working on The RideOn App is a customer-centric platform that facilitates easy and convenient transportation services.
+Customers can request pick-ups at their chosen locations, which are then dispatched to available drivers within a specified area.
+Once a driver accepts the request, they proceed to the customer's location for pick-up and transport them to their desired destination.
+The app also allows customers to rate their experience and make payments for the services provided.
+With features like customer and driver registration, as well as driver identification, RideOn aims to provide a seamless and reliable travel experience.
-- 🌱 I’m currently learning clean architecture in flutter
+- 🌱 I’m currently learning clean architecture in Flutter
 - 👯 My Area of Interest's are **Mobile app development and Web development**
 - 💬 Ask me about anything related to Web and Mobile App development(Flutter and React Native)
 - 📫 How to reach me: codewithdarkwa@gmail.com